Courses and Requirements

 An intensive examination of the early history of the great American experiment in republican government from the Constitutional Convention to the Battle of New Orleans.
 Focus on the origin and ratification of the Constitution, rise of the first party system, slavery and its expansion, foreign relations, Jefferson's presidency, and War of 1812.
 The Federalist to be read in its entirety.
 (Writing-intensive.)
 Prerequisite, one 100-level history course.
 Maximum enrollment, 12.

-Examines encounters between Asian and Western peoples from Marco Polo to the present.
+This research course examines encounters between Asian and Western peoples from Marco Polo to the present.
 Consideration of problems of orientalism/occidentalism and reassessment of the myth of the Western “impact” on Asia by learning how Asian peoples understood the West and the ways that Europe, too, was affected by these encounters.
 (Writing-intensive.)
-Prerequisite, consent of instructor.
+Prerequisite, One 200-level course in History or Asian Studies or consent of instructor.
 No knowledge of Asian history required.
 Maximum enrollment, 12.
 Trivedi.

 Topics in South Asian History: Photography, Women, and Labor in India.